-RHET-2246 (3) Revolutions in Communication (Lecture)
+RHET-2246 (3) Revolutions in Communication (3 hrs Lecture)

 This course provides students with an historical overview of communication, focusing particularly on those periods in which human relations were dramatically influenced by a shift from one communicative medium to another.
 After briefly considering the early use of pictorial symbols, the emergence of language, and the development of writing, the course examines some of the profound social changes effected in the western world by the fifteenth century invention of the printing press.
 Finally, we focus on the revolutionary impact of twentieth century communicative technologies: radio, telephone and then the computer and the Internet, the effects of which are so wide-ranging that we have only begun to assess them.

-Requisite Courses: Any section of Academic Writing or exemption from the writing requirement and completion of 24 credit hours.
-Students taking a Major in Rhetoric and Communications must complete Academic Writing before taking this course [prerequisite(s)].
+Prerequisites: Any section of Academic Writing or exemption from the Writing Requirement; Completion of 24 credit hours.

-RHET-2250 (3) Communications and Popular Culture (Lecture)
+RHET-2250 (3) Communications and Popular Culture (3 hrs Lecture)

-This course examines the relationship between the rise of new media and discourses used to write about popular culture.
-The course looks at changing rhetorics of taste, from the nineteenth to the twentieth century, as new media made art and culture more accessible to the public.
-Students examine how new processes of mediated distribution of art changed the discursive strategies for writing about popular culture.
+This course provides students with the historical, social-political, and cultural contexts for studying contemporary rhetoric and communications.
+Students look at changing rhetorics of taste, from the nineteenth to the twentieth century, as new media made art and culture more accessible to the public.
+Students examine how new processes of mediated distribution of art, and the rise of modern capitalism, changed the discursive strategies for writing about popular culture.
 Course topics include the rise of photography and the technological reproducibility of images; mass media and the culture industry; technology and globalization; and augmented reality and video games.